 Tax on worldwide income

 Spain taxes residents on their global income, including pensions from abroad.
 Tax rules vary depending on your country of origin and your residency status.
-It’s wise to consult a tax advisor familiar with international and Spanish tax laws.

 Regional price differences